 Who must file.
-If you withhold Federal income tax (including backup withholding) from nonpayroll payments, you must file Form 945.
+If you withhold federal income tax (including backup withholding) from nonpayroll payments, you must file Form 945.
+See Purpose of form above.
 You are not required to file Form 945 for those years in which you do not have a nonpayroll tax liability.
 Do not report on Form 945 withholding that is required to be reported on Form 1042, Annual Withholding Tax Return for U.S. Source Income of Foreign Persons.